alexpotter1/Weight-Tracker/Design/Data Progression.md

 * NSUserDefaults, a simple database used for storing arrays, integers, strings, etc.

 I decided to use NSUserDefaults as it is easier for a small project such as mine where not much data will need to be saved.
 Even the weight data in the Weight Table can be stored as an array of Doubles, which NSUserDefaults can accept (and then the graph can plot this data).

+The use of NSUserDefaults to persistently store profile data thus meets the following requirements defined in the specification:
+* **4**: The system must be able to handle multiple users, display their own separate profiles and manage the data associated with those profiles to persist even when the application is closed;

 At the top of the design storyboard, the initial objects stored under NSUserDefaults are made.
 Each object must have a key, so that it can be accessed, and the object is an optional type that must be downcast to the type that is stored.
 For example, if a string is stored in an NSUserDefaults object: